samuelkhong/OpenStreetMaps/README.md

 ## Features

-- **Customizable Map Viewing**: Users can specify the map

-'s viewing area and resolution to obtain images tailored to their needs.
+- **Customizable Map Viewing**: Users can specify the map viewing area and resolution to obtain images tailored to their needs.
 - **Efficient Routing**: OpenStreetMaps provides fast and accurate routing information, including distances and turns.
 - **Location Suggestions**: Autocomplete functionality aids users in finding specific locations.
 - **Clear Directions**: Written directions are presented in a user-friendly format, making navigation straightforward.